CDCgov/cfa_azure/docs/automation_README.md

 Here's a more concrete example of the first case.
 Suppose we have the following experiment section in the experiment config:
 ```
 [experiment]
-base_cmd = "python3 /input/data/vars.py --var1 {0} --var2 {1} --var3 {2}"
+base_cmd = "python3 /input/data/vars.py --first {var1} --another {var2} --test {var3}"
 var1 = [1, 2, 4]
 var2 = [10,11,12]
 var3 = ['90', '99', '98']
 ```
-The base command indicates a python script vars.py will be run with three command line arguments with flags called var1, var2, and var3.
-For simplicity, we also use the names var1, var2, var3 for setting the list of options to cycle through.
-Because var1 is listed first under base_cmd it will be passed into the {0} spot of the base_cmd, since var2 is next it is passed into the {1} spot, and so on.
+The base command indicates a python script vars.py will be run with three command line arguments with flags called first, another, and test.
+To show the flexibility here, we use the names var1, var2, var3 for setting the list of options to cycle through.
+The values for var1 will be placed into {var1} of the base_cmd one at a time, var2 in {var2}, and var3 in {var3}.
 Any number of variables can be used and the number of elements of each list do not need to be equal.
+It's important that the names defining the lists of values match the placeholders (bracketed values, here var1, var2, var3).
+They do not need to match the actual flag names in the base_cmd (here first, another, test).
 This experiment will generate 27 tasks, one for each permutation of [1, 2, 3], [10, 11, 12], ['90', '99', '98'].
 More specifically, the following commands will be used for the tasks:
 ```
-python3 /input/data/vars.py --var1 1 --var2 10 --var3 '90'
+python3 /input/data/vars.py --first 1 --another 10 --test '90'
-python3 /input/data/vars.py --var1 1 --var2 10 --var3 '99'
+python3 /input/data/vars.py --first 1 --another 10 --test '99'
-python3 /input/data/vars.py --var1 1 --var2 10 --var3 '98'
+python3 /input/data/vars.py --first 1 --another 10 --test '98'
-python3 /input/data/vars.py --var1 2 --var2 11 --var3 '90'
+python3 /input/data/vars.py --first 2 --another 11 --test '90'
-python3 /input/data/vars.py --var1 2 --var2 11 --var3 '99'
+python3 /input/data/vars.py --first 2 --another 11 --test '99'
 ```

 For the second case mentioned above in which we create tasks based on a yaml file, the [experiment] section may look like the following: